This is the updated version of an article about confirming messages examples originally published in October 2021.

 Pro tip: Just look at the YouTube marketing strategy for customers return.
 Highlighting the Premium plan advantages, they make the reader think twice about the subscription cancellation.

 Feedback confirmation emails are sent to users after they contact a company to resolve an issue with a service or leave a review or feedback.
-This type of email is more useful for customer support than marketing.
-Send a confirmation email in any given situation.
+This type of email is more useful for clients support than marketing.
+Use it in any given situation.
 It’s an excellent way of showing users that you care.

 However, your marketing and sales teams can use feedback to enhance their strategy and work with potential customers’ doubts.